hund-studio/blog/posts/iteration-in-js.md

 ### Execute the same function on every item of the array

-> 👨‍🏫 You have a bunch of data and wants to run the same action on all of them.
+> 👨‍🏫 You have a bunch of data and want to run the same action on all of them.

 ```typescript
 const numbers = [1, 2, 3];